ibrahimaykutbas/basket-application-resived/README.md

 ## Built With
 ReactJS<br/>
 ## Tools
+- Redux
+- Thunk
+- Hooks
+- JSON Server
+- React Router DOM
 - Reactstrap
 - Bootstrap
-- React Router DOM
 - Alertifyjs
-- Redux
-- Thunk
-- Hooks
 ## Features
 - List the products.
 Filter by selected category.
 - Add product to cart if there is a product in stock.